NicolasCaous/InsightSoftwareAssignment/README.md

 # Possible improvements

 - Decouple networking from game logic in the backend.
 Currently, there is no need for that since the game logic is really simple.
-However, if this were a real project that would be expected to be continuously updated, decoupling is crucial to keep technical debt low.
+However, if this was a real project that would be expected to be continuously updated, decoupling is crucial to keep technical debt low.
 - There is no need to send the amount of data currently being sent between the client and the server.
 There is certainly room for improvement to better the performance of the network.
 - "Immediate Mode" layout is heavy on the CPU.
-Using a Retained mode should be a performance improvement.
+Using a retained mode should be a performance improvement.
+- The board state in the backend isn't really immutable.
+This is a limitation of javascript.
+- Better error messages and sending proper errors to clients.
+- Improved logging with a proper logger.